Zettlr/zettlr-docs/docs/en/faq.md

 ## If I don't want to use Zettlr anymore, what would I need to do to switch programs?

 Simply uninstall Zettlr and begin using another program of your choice.
 Zettlr does not mess with your files.
-If you have been using Virtual Directories or Projects, there will be small files named `.ztr-directory` and `.ztr-projects` present in some folders.
+If you have been using Virtual Directories or Projects, there will be small files named `.ztr-directory` present in some folders.
 To remove them, simply delete any virtual directories, reset the sorting of directories to default, and remove all projects prior to uninstalling the app (or manually remove these files afterwards).

 ## Sometimes I don't want AutoCorrect — how can I make it stop autocorrecting in a specific instance?